 Case 1 – the case of the long term temporary contract gone down the gurgler

 A candidate was offered a nine-month contract role only to tell the consultant at offer stage that they had a four-week holiday booked during that time.
-Contract offer is withdrawn by client.
+The contract offer is withdrawn by the client.

 Case 2 – the case of it's all or nothing baby!